bsmmoon/Printer/README.md

 # Printer
 - WITDH: 100 char
 - HEIGHT: 70 char
-- Currently cannot handle very long one word which exceeds the WIDTH.
+- Currently cannot handle very long one word which exceeds the WIDTH or entire WIDTH * HEIGHT.